jlpteaching/ECS201A/hw1/hw1.rst

 Due: Monday, 9 October 2017 at 3:10 PM
 --------------------------------------

+**FOR NEXT TIME** Add details about how I'm going to grade assignments.

 Submission of your code and your report will be done through Canvas_.
 See the submission_ section below for more information.